KimScheffler/technical-writing-portfolio/docs/en/work-samples/memoq.md

 ## Upload a Term Base (Glossary) from an Excel file

 ### Prerequisites
-- A memoQ project is created.
+- A memoQ project is created and open.
 - A term base file is available as an Excel file with source and target language columns.

 ### Steps

-1. Open the memoQ project to which you want to add the term base.
-2. Select **Term bases** in the project navigation.
+1. Select **Term bases** in the project navigation.
    ![Term Base section in memoQ](../../assets/images/memoq-new-TB.png)
-3. Right-click the term base list and select **Create/Use New**.
+2. Right-click the term base list and select **Create/Use New**.
-4. Enter a name that matches your project.
+3. Enter a name that matches your project.
-5. Right-click the new entry in the list and select **Import term base**.
+4. Right-click the new entry in the list and select **Import term base**.
-6. Browse to the location of the term base file, select it, and confirm.
+5. Browse to the location of the term base file, select it, and confirm.
-7. Review the **term base import settings** and map the language columns as required.
+6. Review the **term base import settings** and map the language columns as required.
    ![Term base Excel import settings](../../assets/images/memoq-TB-language.png)
-8. Click **OK** to complete the import.
+7. Click **OK** to complete the import.

 The term base is added to the project and approved terminology is highlighted during translation to support consistent term usage.